aoskarih/Vibrations-with-AIMS/README.md

 ### Calculating transition intensities

-When the output files of the vibrational calculations are ready, the script `FCI.py` should be ran in root directory which for our example is "*Benzene/*".
+When the output files of the vibrational calculations are ready, the script `FCI.py` should be ran in root directory which for our example is "*Benzene*".
 The script will make a `intensity.dat` file which will have the spectrum we are after.
 You can change the filename at the bottom of `FCI.py`.
 When running the script it is recommended to direct the output to a file, for example `python FCI.py >& fci.out`.